kinjalChaudhari11/SymptomSolver/doc/UpdatedDatabaseDesign.md

 ```
 <img width="741" alt="Screenshot 2024-11-18 at 7 16 49 PM" src="https://github.com/user-attachments/assets/54f11af0-320c-4084-8ecd-62ea00ae240e">

+The first indexing strategy for the query added a composite index on the SymptomName and SymptomIndex columns in the KnownSymptoms table.
+This choice was made because these columns are used in the join and aggregation operations, with SymptomName being a key attribute in filtering and grouping data.
+After applying the index, the query cost remained the same at 2.60, indicating no improvement in performance.
+This is likely because the query’s complexity, involving window functions (ROW_NUMBER()), aggregations, and sorting, is not fully optimized by this index alone, as these operations dominate the query execution time.

 Indexing Design #2:
 ```
 ALTER TABLE Diagnosis ADD INDEX idx_diagnosis_composite (DiseaseName, SymptomGroupId);
 ```
 <img width="1487" alt="Screenshot 2024-11-18 at 7 19 51 PM" src="https://github.com/user-attachments/assets/4c047d38-7279-48f7-a60d-22360be90d3b">

+The second indexing strategy for the query involves adding a composite index on the DiseaseName and SymptomGroupId columns in the Diagnosis table.
+This choice was made because these columns are critical in the join and grouping operations, with DiseaseName used in the PARTITION BY clause and SymptomGroupId playing a role in linking tables.
+However, despite the introduction of this composite index, the query cost remained unchanged at 2.60.
+This suggests that the overall query performance is still dominated by the computationally intensive operations like the window function (ROW_NUMBER()), aggregation, and sorting, which the index alone could not optimize significantly.

 Indexing Design #3:
 ```
 CREATE INDEX idx_diagnosis_disease ON Diagnosis(DiseaseName);
 ```
 <img width="1490" alt="Screenshot 2024-11-18 at 7 28 42 PM" src="https://github.com/user-attachments/assets/1ae13eff-9d4d-4f3f-a360-1e40cd3d2c38">

+The third indexing strategy involves creating an index on the DiseaseName column in the Diagnosis table.
+This column is central to the query, as it is used in the PARTITION BY clause of the ROW_NUMBER() window function and in grouping operations, making it a suitable candidate for indexing to optimize query performance.
+After implementing the index, the query cost remained at 2.60, indicating no significant improvement.
+This is because the query involves computationally intensive operations like window functions, aggregations, and joins, which are not substantially impacted by this single-column index.

 ### 3. Displays all the current medications and allergy inducing medications for a user